 Much of this data is publicly available information (PAI).
 As PAI proliferates, the digital landscape changes, and the challenge of connecting the dots grows.
-But when we connect those dots, PAI plays a critical role in safeguarding government and commercial interests.
+But when we connect those dots, PAI plays a critical role in safeguarding and advancing government and commercial interests.

 What is publicly available information (PAI)?

-PAI is an umbrella term covering a range of data found in various public sources.
+Publicly available information is an umbrella term covering a range of data found in various public sources.
 PAI sources include:

 How do good corporate citizens become thoughtful stewards of publicly available information?